Visitors to Jennette's Pier in Nags Head, North Carolina, were shocked last week when an evil-looking fanged fish washed up alive on the shore.

 The monstrous fish has been identified as a long-snouted lancetfish (Alepisaurus ferox), a nocturnal predator that's rarely seen near shore.
 The fish are known not only by their large fangs and tall dorsal fin, but also by their habit of eating their own species.

 Lancetfish are also known as handsaw fish, because of their prominent, jagged dorsal fin, which runs almost the entire length of their back.
-The fish have no scales — their scientific name, Alepisaurus, translates as "scaleless lizard" — and their skin is instead covered with pores.
+The fish have no scales, and their skin is instead covered with pores.

 They can grow to be as long as 6.5 feet (2 meters) in length.
 Lancetfish generally feed at night, and in addition to dining on other lancetfish, they also eat crustaceans, squid and smaller species of fish.

 Lancetfish are in turn preyed upon by seals, sharks and other large fish, including tuna.
-They're not considered a good fish for human consumption, because their muscles contain large amounts of water, making their flesh somewhat mushy.
-Fishermen, in fact, consider the lancetfish a "trash" fish that sometimes takes bait intended for more profitable catches such as tuna.
+They're not considered a good fish for human consumption — instead, they're regarded as a "trash" fish that sometimes takes bait intended for more profitable catches.